 Brazilian Paper on ANS and Exercise

-I could summarize the paper but let me take some key excerpts from the paper instead:
+I could summarize the paper but let me take some key excerpts from the article instead:

 Let me quickly summarize what they suggest: